GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

 ## Usage

-MindTheGap is composed of two main modules : breakpoint detection (`find` module) and the local assembly of insertions or gaps (`fill` module).
+MindTheGap is composed of two main modules : breakpoint detection (`find` module) and the local assembly of insertions (`fill` module).
 Both steps are implemented in a single executable, MindTheGap, and can be run independently by specifying the module name as follows :

     MindTheGap <module> [module options]